Severo Fernández

-Severo Fernández Alonso Caballero (15 August 1849 in Sucre – 12 August 1925) was a Bolivian lawyer and politician who served as the 24th president of Bolivia from 1896 to 1899 and as the tenth vice president of Bolivia from 1892 to 1896.
-He is best remembered as the last president of the 15-year period of Conservative Party hegemony (1884–99).
+Severo Fernández Alonso Caballero (15 August 1849 – 12 August 1925) was a Bolivian lawyer, jurist, and politician who served as the 24th president of Bolivia from 1896 to 1899.
+A member of the Conservative Party, he served as the 10th vice president of Bolivia from 1892 to 1896 under President Mariano Baptista.

 Political career

-Son of Ángel Fernández and Casimira Caballero, he studied law at the Universidad Mayor, Real y Pontificia de San Francisco Xavier de Chuquisaca and dedicated himself fully to his profession.
+Son of Ángel Fernández and Casimira Caballero, he studied law at the University of San Francisco Xavier and dedicated himself fully to his profession.
 As a lawyer, he worked closely with the big mining companies and made his fortune, especially with silver tycoons like Gregorio Pacheco, Aniceto Arce, and Francisco Argandoña.

 He worked as a journalist for El Regime Legal and El País de Sucre, where he distinguished himself as an excellent writer and propagandist.
 He was Minister of the Interior for Aniceto Arce and Minister of War for Mariano Baptista.
 He was also the Vice President of the Baptista government, and, in that capacity, presided over the National Congress.

 President of Bolivia

 Embittered liberals and administration

-Representing the Conservative Party, he defeated the Liberals in the 1896 general elections and became president on August 28 of that year.
+Representing the Conservative Party, he defeated the Liberals in the 1896 general elections and became president on 28 August of that year.
 He was then 47 years old.
 The liberals boycott the result of the elections and would oppose him in every possible occasion.
 One such detractor was congressman Atanasio de Urioste Velasco, who would write a popular pamphlet called La política afeminada de Severo Fernández Alonso, in which he called the government weak and soft, among many other insults directed at Fernández.

 A disgruntled Liberal Party had become increasingly frustrated during the many years of Conservative dominance, often attained by electoral fraud.
 After 1894, led by the combative José Manuel Pando, a former military hero in the War of the Pacific, the Liberals' calls for anti-government rebellions became more strident, but they were always neutralized by a loyal military establishment.

 During his government, an engineering school was founded in Sucre, began construction of the first telegraph line to the east, built the suspension bridge over the Pilcomayo, completed the Sucre Government Palace, and founded Puerto Alonso.
 Throughout Fernández's presidency, the center of power in the country shifted to La Paz, where the Liberals had a lot of support.
 Thus, by 1898, only the mining cities of Sucre and Potosí remained loyal to the Conservatives and the government.